-It’s been more than a year since cataract surgeons received a CBR comparing their own 66982 data national averages, but complex cataract surgery billing continues to be a hot topic among the compliance experts who spoke at the ASCRS/ASOA annual meeting.
+It’s been more than a year since cataract surgeons received a comparing their own 66982 data national averages, but complex cataract surgery billing continues to be a hot topic among the compliance experts who spoke at the ASCRS/ASOA annual meeting.

 According to CMS, 9% of all cataract surgeries performed nationwide are “complex” and billed as 66982, explains presenter Donna McCure, CCS-P, COE, CPMA of Corcoran Consulting Group.
 Yet McCure and co-presenter Alan Reider have heard about outliers, including one practice where as many as 42% of cataract surgeries were billed as “complex.”

 If you see numbers like this, you may have a coding and billing problem in your practice or ASC, they warn.
 “If the number is 12% rather than 42%, I’d feel very differently,” says attorney Reider.
 Small deviations from the national average are no reason to panic.

 M&A Tip: If your practice is looking to be acquired, “make sure that you know your house is in order when it comes to complex cataract surgery claims,” Reider says.
 And if your practice is merging with or acquiring another practice, it’s smart to look at 66982 during due diligence to make sure you’re not getting into a compliance disaster.

 “There could be good reasons your practice’s percentage of complex cataract surgeries performed is above national averages,” McCure says.
 If you’re an outlier, the next step is to check the chart notes and op notes associated with 66982 claims.